bhavyataneja987/ShopNest-Store-Performance-Analysis-into-Power-BI-/README.md

-# 🏬 Capstone Poject on Power BI
+# 🏬 ShopNest Sales Performance Dashboard in Power BI

 ## 📌 Project Overview
 This project analyzes **ShopNest's store performance** using **Power BI** to provide actionable insights on sales trends, customer behavior, and product performance.